 • Baking powder & baking soda.
 These ingredients work together to give these the perfect lift.

 • Spices & salt.
-A combination of warm, cozy spices (cinnamon, ground ginger, ground nutmeg, and cloves) will give these the most wonderful fall flavor.
+A combination of warm, cozy spices (cinnamon, ground ginger, ground nutmeg, and ground cloves) will give these the most wonderful fall flavor.
 A small amount of salt intensifies the pumpkin flavor.

 • Oil.
 Baked goods, especially cakes, need a certain amount of fat to make them super moist.